buschlab/HowTos/Metagenomics/README.md

 Technically, no pre-processing of the input files is required.
 I recommend to do it anyway, because:
 1. If you intend to use other tools, such as Kaiju, you'll need to do it anyway
 2. For my taste it's more dependable and format errors are easier to identify/fix than after a failed pipeline run.
-3. Since [HUMAnN2](http://huttenhower.sph.harvard.edu/humann) makes practical use of paired-end read information, it is recommended/required to concatenate both files into a single one.
+3. Since [HUMAnN2](http://huttenhower.sph.harvard.edu/humann) makes no practical use of paired-end read information, it is recommended/required to concatenate both files into a single one.
 So you'll have to do some work in any case.